garylirocks/quickrefs/azure-storage.markdown

 Compare to Blobs and Disks

-- Files have true directory objects, Blobs have a flat namespace.
+- Files have true directory objects, Blobs have a flat namespace (excluding ADLS v2).
 - File shares can be mounted concurrently by multiple cloud or on-prem machines, Disks are exclusive to a single VM (except shared disks).
 - Files shares are best suited for random access workloads.

-### Premium file shares
+### Billing

-- Billed on the provisioned size, no matter how much data is stored
+You need to select the tier when creating the storage account, not for individual file shares

+- Standard tier
+  - Actual capacity usage
+  - or Provisioned v2 (size, IOPS, and throughput could be changed independently)

+- Premium tier
+  - Provisioned
     - Minimum size: 100GiB, incremental unit 1GiB
     - IOPS and throughput increase along with the provisioned size

 ### Create and mount a share